Chapter 1: The Zero Magic Manifesto

 The AgentStop Exception

-Before we write the event loop, we need a clean way to exit.
-Instead of using break statements scattered throughout the code, we’ll define an exception that signals “the agent should stop.”
+Before we write the event loop, we need a clean exit mechanism.
+An exception beats break statements scattered across the code.

 The Context: Exceptions are not just for errors; they are also a control flow mechanism.
 When the user types /q, we raise AgentStop.
 The main loop catches it and exits cleanly.